SolviQorda/backend-developer-test/README.md

 I think it would be valuable to explore using Servant, Scotty or WAI on its own instead of Yesod.

-Perhaps instead of EC2 Amazon might provide something specifcially for Docker.
+Perhaps instead of EC2 Amazon might provide something specifically for Docker.

 # Feedback on the challenge